Tanay1998/Todo-messenger-bot/README.md

 5. List all complete tasks
 6. Basic NLP for flexible queries
 7. Searching for todo items
+8. Clear all todos

 Note: I have never written unit tests before.
-But these are the queries I would test it against
+I have also never deployed a webservice or written script to run on the web / a server, therefore I am unsure of the tests to perform.
+Regarding the queries however, this is what I would test it against

   list
   list all complete